 The Sago Dry Toilet is currently being installed in communities all around Papua New Guinea on a project-by-project basis, however due to the great need, we are unable to keep up with demand.

 Sago Network is thus currently fundraising in order to purchase a roto-mould tool which, through partnership with local PNG fabricators, will enable the toilet to be produced in larger quantities and at an affordable price so more people around PNG can have access to a safe toilet.
-Join Sago Network’s fundraising campaign today by clicking and help raise $75,000 for the Sago Dry Toilet, so safe toilets can reach as many rural communities in PNG as possible.

 The newly designed toilets will be available as early as April 2019.
 To pre-order a Sago Dry Toilet ‘kit of parts’, email firstname.lastname@example.org